-Why are you trading and what exactly do you want to gain from trading?
-Come up with clear, long thought out answers for these questions and incorporate the answers into your trading plan.
+Why are you trading, and what exactly do you want to gain from trading?
+Come up with clear, long-thought-out answers to these questions and incorporate the answers into your trading plan.

-With a clear and defined goal, it will be easier to stick to the plan and stay on the path towards your ultimate trading life.
+With a clear and defined goal, it will be easier to stick to the trading plan, trust it and stay on the path toward your ultimate trading life.

 In his understanding, Roger refers to the duality of success and failure as fire versus ice.
-In moments where everything is going well and he is succeeding, he likens the feeling to fire.
-He is alive with the energy and heat and it excites and pushes him towards his goals.
-On the opposite side, days which don’t turn out in his favor are referred to as ice.
+In moments where everything is going well, and he is succeeding, he likens the feeling to fire.
+He is alive with the energy and heat, and it excites and pushes him toward his goals.
+On the opposite side, days that don’t turn out in his favor are referred to as ice.

 In the case of trading, if you trust yourself, you’ll ultimately trust your trading plan.
-We’ve written at length on the importance of your trading plan, so if you need to go back and review, please do.
+We’ve written at length on the importance of your trading plan, so if you need to go back and review it, please do.

-In short, if you know you have a solid understanding and grip on what you’re plan is in the market and you are disciplined enough to execute the plan faithfully, you need to trust in the plan.
-A trade might miss here and there but over the long run, sticking to your trading plan is what is important.
+In short, if you know you have a solid understanding and grip on what your plan is to Succeed in the market, and you are disciplined enough to execute the plan faithfully, you need to have trust in the trading plan.
+A trade might miss here and there, but over the long run, sticking to your trading plan is what is important.
 If you begin to doubt yourself, you will stumble and quickly find yourself lost.

 When we watch Roger on the tennis court, we’re only seeing the tip of all of the incredibly grueling work he had put in prior to that moment on television.
-We don’t see the endless hours of balls hit into the net or practice serves missing the box.
+We don’t see the endless hours of balls hit into the net or practice serves to miss the box.

-But as Roger explains, while we want to be perfect 100% of the time, in reality it’s an impossible standard.
-If we accept that we are going to have failures here and there, we can then work to extract the positive from each failure.
+But as Roger explains, while we want to be perfect 100% of the time, in reality, it’s an impossible standard.
+If we accept that we are going to have failures here and there, we can then work to extract the positives from each failure.

-As you trade, you two will fail.
-It is an undeniable part of trading and the sooner you learn to accept it and learn from your mistakes the better.
-When you accept failure as part of the journey to success, it becomes easier to extract positive lessons from the missteps.
+As you trade, you, too, will fail.
+It is an undeniable part of trading, and the sooner you learn to accept it and learn from your mistakes, the better.
+When you accept failure as part of the journey to success, it becomes easier to extract positive lessons from missteps.